vnsteven/hacker-news-react/README.md

 - Double click on an item to delete it
 - Click on an item to add it to your favorite list
 - Sort by alphabetic order, popularity or favorites
+- Click on comments to see all the comments associated to the story

 ## API